Lost-Outpost/sovngarde/GAMEPLAY.md

 Icons in this guide:

 - :new: indicates additions to the gameplay guide since the last major release
-- :ledger: indicates Septimus configuration notes
+- :ledger: indicates Sovngarde configuration notes
-- :video_game: indicates Septimus play testing observations
+- :video_game: indicates Sovngarde play testing observations

 ## Hotkeys